luapower/glue/glue.md

 ## `glue.bin` {#bin}

-Get the script's directory, based on [lua-find-bin] by David Manura.
+Get the script's directory.
 This allows finding files in the script's directory regardless of the directory that Lua is started in.

 ### Example